jtilly/knitroR/README.md

 =======
 [![Build Status](https://travis-ci.org/jtilly/knitroR.svg?branch=master)](https://travis-ci.org/jtilly/knitroR)

-`knitroR` provides an `R` interface for the non-linear constraint optimizer [KNITRO](http://www.ziena.com/knitro.htm).
+`knitroR` provides an `R` interface for the commercial non-linear constraint optimizer [KNITRO](http://www.ziena.com/knitro.htm).
 This is very much work in progress.
 At this point, this package only brings *some* of the functionality from KNITRO to `R`.
 I have managed to get this package to work under Linux, Mac OS, and Windows 7.
 The package works with KNITRO 8 and more recent versions.
 Installation instructions are below.

 `knitroR` builds an `R` wrapper around [KNITRO's C++ interface](https://www.artelys.com/tools/knitro_doc/2_userGuide/gettingStarted/startCallableLibrary.html) using [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html).